pyricau/androidsrc/README.md

 ## What if it's a new version, sources not available yet?

-* Start an emulator for the latest version
+* Start an emulator for the latest version.
-* adb pull /system/framework/framework.jar
+* Run `adb pull /system/framework/framework.jar`.
-* unzip framework.jar (contains dexes)
+* Unzip `framework.jar` (contains dexes).
-* Use dex2jar to turn dexes into jars
+* Use dex2jar to turn dexes into jars.
-* Explore with jd-gui or IntelliJ (hack: add as a dependency)
+* Explore with [jd-gui](http://java-decompiler.github.io/) or IntelliJ (hack: add as a dependency)

 # Android Studio

 * Available [on cs.android.com](https://cs.android.com/android/platform/superproject/+/studio-master-dev:tools/adt/idea/) on the `studio-master-dev` branch.
-  * 🙅🔎 Not searchable online: the `studio-master-dev` branch is not indexed.
+  * 👎🔎 Not searchable online: the `studio-master-dev` branch is not indexed.

 # Android Gradle Plugin

 * Not sure about the latest master.
   * [@jrodbx](https://github.com/jrodbx) dumped the sources for each release [on github](https://github.com/jrodbx/agp-sources)

 # Kotlin

-* Sources the Kotlin compiler standard lib are [on GitHub](https://github.com/JetBrains/kotlin)
+* Sources for the Kotlin compiler and standard lib are [on GitHub](https://github.com/JetBrains/kotlin)

 # Google Play Services

-Play Services is not open source.
+* Play Services is not open source.
 I added this entry because people keep asking about it 😅.